guilhermemtr/xSwipe/README.md

 * Change the project to python or any other language.
 I don't know almost nothing about perl :s
 * Allow the binding of gestures to commands (not only to shortcut keys)
 * Add debug commands (to show whenever an event is detected)
+* Add press detection (and distinguish from force touches)